|Page 1 of 2|

 Cons: It's the heaviest compression system on the market, also economically.
 You might need headset spacers in order to instal properly.

 ICS stands for Inverted Compression System.
 This compression system is an old system that once was used for BMX setups.
 It’s called Inverted Compression System because the bolt goes vertically into the fork and tightens to a star nut there’s installed in the bars.
-The ISC system is only compatible with standard sized bars with slit cut.
+The ICS system is only compatible with standard sized bars with slit cut.
 The ICS is very light and can be used with steel and aluminium bars.

 The Scooter brand Ethic developed an ICS extension, ICS10.
 The difference between ICS10 is, that ICS10 comes with a hallowed 10mm bolt and star nut that makes the system stronger.
 In order to ride ICS10, you need to make sure your forks fit because of a larger compression bolt.

 Cons: The star nut used tends to be weak and bend when riding heavy.
 In order to instal, the bars need a slit cut, which weakens the scooter.
-ISC can be a little difficult to instal, and you might need an 11-inch long Allen key to tighten or loosen it.
+ICS can be a little difficult to instal, and you might need an 11-inch long Allen key to tighten or loosen it.

 Internal Hidden Compression is invented by Blunt/Envy Scooters and is supposed to be a lighter version of the HIC.
 Unlike most compression systems, IHC is built into the actual fork, which is one piece less to assemble.